danielpuglisi/seiten/README.md

 * `url` (optional): the url attribute defines the slug of your page.
 Nested pages will automatically be prefixed with the url of their parent pages.
   - If you define nothing, url automatically uses a `paramterize`'d version of the title.
-  - Prefix the url with a `/` to use absolute paths if you, for instance, want to link to another page in the navigation structure.
+  - Prefix the url with a `/` to use absolute paths.
   - Prefix links to external pages with `http://` or `https://`
+* `redirect` (optional):
+  - Redirects to the given `url`.
-* `redirect` (optional): If set to true, redirects to first child of page.
-Make sure to reboot your app after adding a redirect, otherwise it won't work.
+  - If set to true, redirects to first child of page.
+  - Make sure to reboot your app after adding a redirect, otherwise it won't work.
 * `nodes` (optional): lets you define the children pages of a page
+* `layout` (optional):
+  - Per default the `layout` attribute is passed on to its children pages.
+  - If you only want to set the layout for a single page and not for its children set `inherit: false` (look in the example above)

 ## Setup static pages